skwp/dotfiles/README.md

 A .gemrc is included.
 Never again type `gem install whatever --no-ri --no-rdoc`. `--no-ri --no-rdoc` is done by default.

+## Vimization of everything

+The provided inputrc and editrc will turn your various command line tools like mysql and irb into vim prompts.
+There's also an included Ctrl-R reverse history search feature in editrc, very useful in irb.

 ## Vim Configuration